-A study completed by the Iowa DOT and the City of Ankeny proposed the following improvements:
+A study completed by the Iowa DOT, in conjunction with City of Ankeny personnel, proposed the following improvements:

-- Construction of a Diverging Diamond Interchange (DDI) at the E. 1st Street Interchange
+- Construction of a Diverging Diamond Interchange (DDI) at the East 1st Street location

-- Widening of I-35 from six to eight lanes from Oralabor Road to East 1st Street
+- Widening I-35 from six to eight lanes, extending from Oralabor Road to East 1st Street

-- Widening of I-35 from four to six lanes from E. 1st Street to NE 36th Street
+- Widening I-35 from four to six lanes from East 1st Street to NE 36th Street

-- Widening E. 1st Street to five lanes from Delaware Avenue to Frisk Drive to accommodate the Diverging Diamond configuration and provide additional capacity for continued growth in Ankeny
+- Widening East 1st Street to five lanes, extending from Delaware Avenue to Frisk Drive to accommodate the DDI configuration and provide additional road capacity for continued growth

-- Reconstruction of two I-35 bridges over Fourmile Creek, two I-35 bridges over E. 1st Street, and the widening and overlay of the E. 1st Street bridge over Four Mile Creek east of I-35
+- Reconstruction of two I-35 bridges over Fourmile Creek, two I-35 bridges over East 1st Street, and the widening and overlay of the East 1st Street bridge over Fourmile Creek, just east of the proposed DDI

-An Environmental Assessment completed in October 2015 concluded the project is necessary for safe and efficient travel with no significant social, economic or environmental impacts that would warrant an environmental impact statement.
-Due to the fact that Fourmile Creek is a sensitive urban stream, culverts and bridges are designed in accordance with DNR and DOT requirements to reduce upstream flooding.
+An environmental assessment completed in 2015 concluded this project wouldn’t result in significant social, economic, or environmental impacts that would further warrant an environmental impact statement.
+However, because Fourmile Creek is a sensitive urban stream, culverts and bridges were designed in accordance with DNR and DOT requirements to reduce upstream flooding issues.

 A Diverging Diamond Interchange was chosen over other alternatives for its ability to safely and efficiently move large volumes of traffic while minimizing its footprint on the surrounding area.
 Fewer conflict points also result in fewer opportunities for crashes.
 Construction on this expansive project began in 2017 and is expected to conclude in 2020.
 When completed, the East 1st Street DDI will be the second of its kind in the State of Iowa.